 All Title IV institutions, without exception, are subject to the timely warning regulation.
 Timely Warnings are not limited to violent crimes or crimes against persons.
-Timely Warnings can be issued for threats to persons or to property.
+Timely Warnings can be issued for threats to persons or to property, or other potentially dangerous situations that may have a negative impact on the University community.
 It is possible to send a Timely Warning for a rash of crimes against property that merit a warning because they present a continuing threat to the University community.
 Incidents involving the possession of "date rape" drugs may also trigger the need for a Timely Warning.
-Although Clery does not define "timely", the intent of a warning is to enable people to protect themselves.
+Although Clery does not define "timely", the intent of a warning is to enable people to protect themselves from potential dangers.
 This means that a Timely Warning should be issued as soon as the pertinent information is available.